IshanJainAI/Data-Science-for-HighTech-and-Telcom/README.md

-# Data Science for High Tech and Telcom
+# Data Science for HighTech and Telcom
 (Regularly updated)

 This repo contains data science applications for High Tech and Telcom Industry, such as: